VaporDusk/qr-code-component-main/README.md

 ### What I learned

 - How does CSS work with HTML
-- How to make repository
+- How to make repository on Git
 - How to commit changes
 - How to publish solution